 Teaching is by lectures, examples classes and tutorials.
 Lectures and tutorials are normally given by members of staff, while the examples classes are usually given by postgraduate students or postdoctoral research fellows.
-Lectures start at 5 minutes past the hour and last 50 minutes.

 Towards the end of each module you will be asked to fill in a questionnaire, and at the end of the academic year you will be asked to complete a further questionnaire about the year as a whole.
 We use your responses to these questionnaires to help us identify areas where improvements in our teaching can be made.
 It is inevitable from the timing of these questionnaires that the responses can only be used to change things in future years.
 If you feel that there are serious problems that should be addressed immediately you should discuss the matter with the person giving the module, or with one or more of the following people: your Personal Tutor, Nicholas d'Ambrumenil (the Director of Studies), Michael Pounds (Director of Student Experience) or one of your Staff Student Liaison Committee representatives.